Growing Cacti from Seeds - Plant Care & Growing Guide

 Growing Cacti from Seed

-Over a period of months gradually accustom them to lighter and drier conditions, watering less often, but more water.
-After about six months they can be treated like other cacti.
+Over months, gradually accustom them to lighter and drier conditions, watering less often but more water.
+After about six months, they can be treated like other cacti.

 When the seedlings are large enough to handle, you can repot them into individual containers or pots.
 I have transplanted them into a segregated tray which houses 24 individual seedlings.